Afaqrehman98/Afaqrehman98/README.md

 ✨ Pursuing Master's in Artificial Intelligence from Brandenburg Technical University of Cottbus;

-🔥 Interested in Software Development, Data Science and Artificial Intellegence;
+🔥 Interested in Software Development, Generative AI and Artificial intelligence;

 📆 Available for Freelance Work Regarding Android App Development, Website Development;